Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's note: After this Chinese article was published, we received a response from a Chinese committer right away.

-Many companies' infrastructure departments are derived from the operations team and place a high emphasis on reliability.
+Many companies' infrastructure departments are derived from their operations teams and place a high value on reliability.
 While this is a strength, it also creates a conservative culture.
-A common saying among operations veterans is "don't touch what's working."
+A common saying among veteran operations teams is, "Don't touch what's working."

-If you look at the technology stacks of many leading IT companies, you will see a lot of old software that is no longer being maintained, such as MySQL 5.7, CentOS, Python 2.X, and GCC 4.9.
-This software poses a high risk in terms of compatibility and safety because patches are not provided even when security holes are discovered.
-Although the infrastructure department should be responsible for updating such old software, they often take the most passive stance on technology upgrades because they prioritize availability.
+If you take a look at the technology stacks of many leading IT companies, you'll see a large amount of outdated software, such as MySQL 5.7, CentOS, Python 2.X, and GCC 4.9, that is no longer maintained.
+This software poses a significant risk in terms of compatibility and security, as patches are not provided even when security holes are discovered.
+While infrastructure departments should be responsible for updating such outdated software, they often prioritize availability and are the most reluctant to upgrade technology.

 Photos cited in the original article

-Counterargument: The infrastructure sector never dies, it just fades away
+Counterargument: The infrastructure sector isn't dead, it's just fading away

 Author: Leo Li